artskar/scum-killfeed/README.md

 ![alt get this in config.json: chat_id to source_channel, auth-token to authorization and cookie](https://github.com/artskar/scum-killfeed/blob/main/data4bot.png)
-1) Take a look on a picture and get the same way data and nicknames to [config.json](https://github.com/artskar/scum-killfeed/blob/main/config.json):
+1) Take a look on a picture and get the same way data to [auth.json](https://github.com/artskar/scum-killfeed/blob/main/auth.json):
 ```
 {
     ...